-SWP - Southwest Parkway, the former name for Chisholm Trail Parkway, an approximately 27.2-mile tollway being built as part of the Special Projects System.
+SWP - Southwest Parkway, the former name for Chisholm Trail Parkway, an approximately 27.6-mile tollway being built as part of the Special Projects System.

-360T - the 360 Tollway, an approximately 9.7-mile tollroad owned and operated by NTTA.
+360T - the 360 Tollway, an approximately 9.7-mile tollway owned and operated by NTTA.

-TCDRS - Texas County & District Retirement System that NTTA employees belong to.
+TCDRS - Texas County & District Retirement System that manages one of NTTA's retirement plan.